Is servicing and maintenance cheaper on an electric car?

 Although the service intervals might be longer, it’s important to stick to the manufacturer’s recommended schedule.
 This is especially important when the car reaches its third birthday, at which point it will require its first MOT.

-You could find that you’ll need to change the tyres more regularly on an electric car.
-The extra weight will increase the rate of wear, while accurate alignment is essential to prevent premature wear.
+You could discover that you’ll need to change the tyres more regularly on an electric car.
+The extra weight of the vehicle will increase the rate of wear.
+Accurate wheel alignment is essential to prevent premature tyre wear, too.

 In the main, it’s all positive news for electric cars.
 However, it’s worth bearing in mind that, for now at least, electric cars are more expensive to buy, which might offset the maintenance savings.